9 min read

 New Chapter, New Platform: Why I'm Building The Erudite Bookworm #WritersJourney #NewWebsite

 When platforms change, writers adapt.
-After years of navigating Medium's shifting landscape, I'm launching The Erudite Bookworm – a space where writing takes center stage.
+After years of navigating Medium's shifting online publishing landscape, I'm launching The Erudite Bookworm – a space where writing takes center stage.

 Since 2018, I've weathered algorithm changes, battled content bots, and watched a once-vibrant writing community slowly fade.
 Medium transformed from a writer-friendly platform to a space where AI-generated content drowns out authentic voices.
 But my passion for writing?
 It never wavered.